PayPal Payouts with an API Application

 If you wish to test PayPal Payouts, you can enable Test Mode.
 This will cause AffiliateWP to use your Sandbox credentials so you can test payout processing without transferring actual funds.

 PayPal Payouts requires API access and the payouts feature to be enabled in your PayPal account.
 Available for all business accounts.
+You can request access to the payouts feature at this link.

 If you receive a "denied" receipt from PayPal after processing a payout, the affiliate's account may be suspended, cannot receive your site's currency, or cannot receive payments from your country.